 You’ve probably walked into a room recently and heard the quiet hum of an air purifier.
 Maybe it was in your bedroom, your office, or the clinic down the street.
-It’s easy to take for granted that silent machine working 24/7 to clean the air you breathe.
+It’s easy to take for granted the silent machine that is working 24/7 to clean the air you breathe.

 But here’s the thing: most people have no idea when air purifiers were invented.
 Ask around and you’ll hear guesses ranging from the COVID-19 pandemic to the rise of HEPA filters in the 1980s.
 The truth is stranger and much older than you’d expect.